 Kotoko Bronze Horse Riders, Cameroon / Chad (Tchad)

-This fine, small abstracted bronze figure formed as a ‘horse’ with two riders found near the Lake Chad basin, along the Logone and Chan rivers has been used by the people of Kotoko as a talisman to protect against illness.
-Particularity against mental illness.
+This fine, small abstracted bronze figure formed as a ‘horse’ with three riders found near the Lake Chad basin, along the Logone and Chan rivers has been used by the people of Kotoko as a talisman to protect against adversity.

 The form of the animal is clearly abstract, due to an uncertainty about the nature of the animal.
 The explanation is that in the area where the Kotoko / São people lived, huge constellations existed in the form of fossils of dinosaurs that the people considered had superhuman forces and which they attempted to imitate in these equistrian figures.The first figures found originate from the 2nd century and are imitated in forms of imaginative horses, camels or elephants.